 |Helical wound||<50 W||Small-medium||Low|

-High power resistors are used in locomotives and trams to safely convert kinetic energy of the vehicle to heat.
-Since the energies involved in stopping heavy vehicles moving at high speeds, classic disc brakes would wear out too fast and their maintenance would be too expensive.
+High power resistors are used in locomotives and trams to safely convert the kinetic energy of the vehicle to heat.
+Since stopping heavy vehicles moving at high speeds requires dissipating large amounts of energy, classic disc brakes would wear out too fast and their maintenance would be too expensive.
 Because of that, regenerative braking tends to be used.
-In regenerative braking, kinetic energy is transformed to electrical energy and fed back into the supply network.
+In regenerative braking, kinetic energy is transformed into electrical energy and fed back into the supply network.
 However, when regenerative braking is not available, power resistors are used.
 Resistance brakes offer controlled braking power without introducing wear to the parts.
 It is often necessary to dissipate many kilowatts for extended periods of time.

 Neutral grounding resistors are power resistors used in power grounding of Y-connected generators.
-They are used to limit the fault current as well as transient over-voltages and allow protective relays to be used in such applications.
-Neutral grounding resistors are rated at up to 8 kilo amperes and are mostly used in medium-voltage AC distribution systems.
+They are used to limit the fault current and transient over-voltages, and allow protective relays to be used in such applications.
+Neutral grounding resistors are rated at up to 8 kA and are mostly used in medium-voltage AC distribution systems.
 When these resistors are used, even if a grounding fault occurs, it is much easier to locate because of a limited number of possible fault locations.